Is Ghosting the new Communicating?

 The term “ghosting” is just as uncomfortable as it sounds: it is a fairly new dating term and refers to the act of unexpectedly cutting contact with a person – without rhyme or reason.
 But although the term is relatively new, ghosting is not.

 Ghosting is when somebody unexpectedly stops communicating with us – and just like that, vanishes into thin air.

 People have been walking in and out of other people’s lives for years.
 But in todays’ digital world, connecting and disconnecting with others is easier than ever; and hiding behind the screens of our own devices is [unfairly] giving us an easy escape from any personal ties and obligations – it’s really as simple as block, delete and goodbye… forever?!

 So, does ghosting others also mean ghosting the responsibilities of our own actions?

-Ghosting is a form of indirect rejection; the reason it stings so much – other than the heartache it brings, is that it comes without the possibility of closure.
+Ghosting is a form of indirect rejection; the reason it stings so much – other than the heartache attached to it, is that it comes without the possibility of closure.
 Ghosting can happen suddenly, but typically, there is an [undefined] reason that someone has ghosted us.